 1. Evaluate your budget regularly.

-Since your budget is your guiding document, you’ll want to revisit it frequently.
-Ideally, you should check your budget once a month so you can compare your budgeted revenue and expenses against your actual revenue and expenses.
+Since your budget is your guiding financial document, you’ll want to revisit it frequently.
+Ideally, you should check your budget once a month so you can compare your budgeted revenue and expenses to your actual revenue and expenses.

-As a result, you can identify any discrepancies between your projected and actual budget and make adjustments to your resource allocation accordingly.
+By identifying discrepancies in a timely manner, you can make necessary adjustments to your resource allocation and get back on track sooner.
 Additionally, this practice ensures your organization adapts to any changes in revenue or expenses, whether that be a new grant that increases your funding, heightened facility rent that raises your overhead expenses, or anything in between.

 2. Allocate funds for overhead expenses as needed.